Christine de Pizan

 While the exact date of Marguerite Briet's death is not known, the 1552 legal document that makes a series of gifts is dated 25 August--and that's why we know her death can be dated "after" that date.

 For an online biographical essay, the piece by Jean-Philippe Beaulieu at the SIEFAR (Société Internationale pour l'Etude des Femmes de l'Ancien Régime) website can be accessed by clicking here.
-(Sometimes the SIEFAR site is unavailable--if so, you can view a cached version of the essay by clicking here.)
+(Sometimes the SIEFAR site is unavailable--if so, you can view a cached version of the essay from the Internet Archive’s Wayback Machine by clicking here.)

 For an excellent study, see Diane Wood's Hélisenne de Crenne.
 At the Crossroads of Renaissance Humanism and Feminism.
 And The Torments of Love is available in an excellent and affordable translation by Lisa Neal and Steven Rendall (used copies sometimes cost as little as one cent!! why not snag one?)